jharwell/libra/docs/usage/capabilities/index.rst

 only available/make sense for a particular :ref:`flavor <main/flavors>`, that is called out explicitly; otherwise, everything applies to all flavors.

+.. versionchanged:: 0.8.4
+   LIBRA no longer offers its {DEV,DEVOPT,OPT} build types, as they provided marginal benefit over the fine-grained tuning available to tweak the built-in cmake build types via its configure-time features.

 File Discovery
 ==============